Siuyqe/SString/README.md

-A class similar to CString, because I want to write QT project like MFC style.
+A class similar to CString, if you want to write QT project like MFC style.